Unboxed-Software/solana-course/content/token-account-extensions.md

 const lamports = await connection.getMinimumBalanceForRentExemption(mintLen);
 ```

-Now that we have the keypairs created, we create the mint account and default account state instructions and add them to a new mint transaction.
-Once the mint transaction has been instantiated, call the `sendAndConfirmTransaction` function with the transaction and other arguments, which will send and confirm the transaction to the Solana network.
+Now that we have the keypairs created, we can create the mint account and default account state instructions and add them to a new mint transaction.
+Once a mint transaction has been instantiated, call the `sendAndConfirmTransaction` function with the transaction and other arguments, which will send and confirm the transaction to the Solana network.
 The return value of `createToken22MintWithDefaultState`, a transaction signature, is then passed back to the main script.

 Add the following code to the rest of the `createToken22MintWithDefaultState` function:
 ```